epomatti/az-data-services/README.md

-# Azure data services big demo
+# Azure - Data services

 In this demo a solution named Databoss will be used to connect and apply Azure data services.